• Skip to primary navigation

 Home » Cookie Recipes

-overhead view of cut out sugar cookies decorated for Christmas on a marble surface with a spiral of red velvet ribbon this Recipe
+Overhead view of mini sugar cookies decorated with white icing on a white plate with a red ribbon. this Recipe

 I've been baking sugar cookies for years, and this recipe is always my go to.
 (In fact, it's the same sugar cookie dough that I use for my Valentine heart sugar cookie sandwiches.)
 Sugar cookies should be beautiful, sure... but what's the point if they don't taste good?
 This recipe is super quick and easy, but we're not taking any shortcuts on flavor.
 Soft and buttery sugar cookies that taste delicious and actually hold their shape when baked?
 Yes please!

-I can go on and on about why I love this recipe, so here's a whole list of reasons why it's the best for baking homemade cut out sugar cookies.
+I can go on and on about why this is the best cut out sugar cookie recipe, so here's a whole list of reasons why it's the best for baking homemade cut out sugar cookies.

 • First and foremost, they taste delicious and have a sweet, buttery flavor.
 It doesn't matter how pretty they look; if sugar cookies don't taste delicious, they're not worth our time!